VirtualFree function (memoryapi.h)

 The function does not fail if you attempt to decommit an uncommitted page.
 This means that you can decommit a range of pages without first determining the current commitment state.

 The MEM_DECOMMIT value is not supported when the lpAddress parameter provides the base address for an enclave.
+This is true for enclaves that do not support dynamic memory management (i.e. SGX1).
+SGX2 enclaves permit MEM_DECOMMIT anywhere in the enclave.

 Releases the specified region of pages, or placeholder (for a placeholder, the address space is released and available for other allocations).
 After this operation, the pages are in the free state.